alipouzeshi/MultiplierWithClockPhases/README.md

-his repository implements two different algorithms for binary multiplication: Shift and Add and Booth's Algorithm.
+This repository implements two different algorithms for binary multiplication: Shift and Add and Booth's Algorithm.
 The code showcases detailed intermediate calculations and emphasizes the clock phases for each step of the multiplication process.

 Features
 Two Multiplication Methods: